matthewbdwyer/tipc/README.md

 The build process will download an up to date version of ANTLR4 if needed, build the C++ target for ANTLR4, and then build all of `tipc` including its substantial body of unit tests.
 This may take some time - to speed it up use multiple threads in the `make` command, e.g., `make -j6`.

-You may see some warnings, e.g.,
+You may see some warnings, e.g., CMake policy warnings, due to some of the packages we use in the project.
+As those projects are updated, to avoid CMake feature deprecation, these will go away.
-  * CMake policy warnings
-  * compile warnings for ignored type attribute ATN

-These are expected in the current version of the project; we will work to resolve them in future releases.

 When finished the `tipc` executable will be located in `build/src/`.
 You can copy it to a more convenient location if you like, but a number of scripts in the project expect it to be in this location so don't move it.

 The project includes more than 300 unit tests grouped into several executables.
-The project also includes more than 70 system tests.
+The project also includes more than 90 system tests.
 These are TIP programs that have built in test oracles that check for the expected results.
 For convenience, there is a `runtests.sh` script provided in the `bin` directory.
 You can run this script to invoke the entire collection of tests.
 See the `README` in the bin directory for more information.

 All of the tests should pass.